Institutional Purchasers of Greener Products and Services

 - Using ecolabels and standards

-By purchasing greener products and services, you will be joining many organizations across the globe that are helping improve human health and the environment.
+By purchasing greener products and services, you will be joining institutional purchasers from across the globe - from schools and universities, to hospitals, to local businesses and more - that are helping improve human health and the environment and catalyzing more socially just communities.
 By leveraging your buying power, you will help stimulate market demand for and increase availability of greener products and services for all purchasers.

 - Exposures to chemicals of concern

 - Air pollution

 - Natural resource use (e.g., energy, water, materials)

 It is important to consider these impacts over a product's entire life cycle:

 - Use of the product